SpaceGameDev568/SpaceGameDev568/README.md

 -->
 About me:

 Hi, I'm Jesse, a senior high school student from Charlotte, North Carolina.
 I am interested in the IT industry and I'm looking to get a career in tech when I graduate.
-I've been teaching myself programming and network administration in my free time and I have more recently begun taking Google's IT Support Specialist Certificate course in order to prepare myself for an entry-level job in the industry.
+I've been teaching myself programming and network administration in my free time and I have more recently completed Google's IT Support Specialist Certificate course in order to prepare myself for an entry-level job in the industry.

 ---
 ### Contact Info